benmmurphy/ssl_npn/README.md

    has been selected or not.
 Though, I'm not sure if this is really important.
 3. Think about removing handlers that take String and only leave custom byte[] handlers.
 It is convenient to deal with but it doesn't feel right because US-ASCII maps multiple bytes to the same characters.

+# Issues

+testCreateSSLClientEngineWithOpenSSL(sslnpn.OpenSSLCompatabilityTest) fails unless JCE full strength is installed. so probably a bug somewhere in the implementation :(